Pau Torres: Aston Villa

 On 12 July 2023, Torres signed for Aston Villa for a reported fee of £31.5 million, rejoining coach Emery.
 He made his Premier League debut on 12 August, replacing the injured Tyrone Mings during the first half of an eventual 5–1 loss at Newcastle United.
 He scored his first goal on 8 October, in a 1–1 away draw against Wolverhampton Wanderers.

-Torres endured a lengthy spell on the sidelines in the 2024–25 season, due to muscular problems and a foot injury.
+Torres endured a lengthy spell on the sidelines in 2024–25, due to muscular problems and a foot injury.
+However, he played a very important role as the Villans won the following season's Europa League, making 12 appearances during the run while totalling 1,022 minutes.

 International career

-The 22-year-old Torres got his first call up for the Spain national team by Robert Moreno on 4 October 2019, for UEFA Euro 2020 qualifiers against Norway and Sweden.
+Torres got his first call up for the Spain national team by Robert Moreno on 4 October 2019, for UEFA Euro 2020 qualifiers against Norway and Sweden.
 He did not debut until 15 November when he scored in a 7–0 rout of Malta for the already qualified hosts, within a minute of replacing Sergio Ramos; Dani Olmo also scored on his first cap in that game, the first time that two Spaniards did so in exactly 30 years.

 Torres was included in Luis Enrique's 24-man squad for the finals.
 He was also selected for the Olympic team that won a silver medal at the Summer Olympics in Tokyo.